 Designers can download the current Standard for Exterior Donor Signage package here.

 All projects will need to comply with the International Code Council family of codes and State of Utah amendments as approved by the Uniform Building Codes Commission.

 Design professionals are encouraged to contact the building official having jurisdiction early in the design process.
 Final construction documents will need to be reviewed and approved for code compliance prior to construction.
 Construction change orders will generally need to be reviewed for code compliance prior to construction implementation.

 The University has its own Building Official, Gary Giglio, who is the authority having jurisdiction for projects administered directly by the University.
 Gary can be reached by phone: (801) 587-8966 or email: Gary.Giglio@utah.edu.
 Chris Blair, Bureau Veritas North America, is the University’s resident ICC Certified Commercial Inspector and Moe Heivand, Bureau Veritas North America, is the ICC Certified Building Plans Examiner, both of whom work under the supervision of the Building Official.
 Chris may be reached by phone: (858) 987-2346 or email: Chris.Blair@fm.utah.edu.
 Moe Heivand may be reach by phone (858) 353-8058 or email: Moe.Heivand@us.bureauveritas.com.

 All projects are required to go through a University Design Review Process.
-Here is a guide for successful Design Reviews.
+Here is a document describing our Design Review Process.

 As the project nears the end of construction, you may be anxious to get it off your desk and books – so are we.